-The impact of actual brownfields sites in your target area(s), identification of prioritized sites, and how well you connected the impact of the brownfield sites' proximity to residents in the target area, the nature and extent of the brownfields, and real or perceived negative environmental impacts associated with the brownfields to the community.
+The impact the brownfield property to be cleaned up under this grant and other nearby brownfield sites, how well you connected the impact of the brownfield sites' proximity to the residents in the target area, the nature and extent of your brownfield(s), potentially related environmental contaminants, current conditions, and real or perceived negative environmental impacts associated with the brownfield(s) to the community.

 1.b.
-Welfare, Environmental, and Public Health Impacts (15 points)
+Welfare, Environmental, and Public Health Impacts (4 points)